aldo-gutierrez/bitmasksorter/README.md

 -
 # Stability

-int[] sort in java use a not stable algorithm, it doesn't make sense to have a stable algorithm for ints we applied the same philosophy.
+int[] sort in java uses a not stable algorithm, we use same philosophy.
-Object[] sort in java is a stable algorithm, so ObjectSorter has the parameter setStable that uses more memory (by default is false)
+Object[] sort in java is a stable algorithm, we use same philosophy.

 # Speed